 The Safety of Sports Grounds Act 1975 places on Local Authority a responsibility for issuing and enforcing safety certificates in respect of sports grounds designated by the Secretary of State for Culture, Media and Sport.

-In accordance with the Fire Safety and Safety of Places of Sports Act 1987 Local Authority should also certify Regulated Stands at non-designated sports grounds.
+In accordance with the Fire Safety and Safety of Places of Sports Act 1987 the local authority should also certify regulated stands at non-designated sports grounds.

 There are two forms of safety certificates:

-Sports Grounds that have been issued with the General Safety Certificate and intend to use their ground for any other, non-sport activities i.e. firework dispalys, music concerts, stunt shows, etc should ensure that these activities are included within the terms of their certificate.
-Otherwise it will be necessary to apply in writting for a Special Safety Certificate at least 28 days before the planned event.
+Sports grounds that have been issued with the general safety certificate and intend to use their ground for any other, non-sport activities i.e. firework displays, music concerts, stunt shows, etc should ensure that these activities are included within the terms of their certificate.
+Otherwise it will be necessary to apply in writting for a special safety certificate at least 28 days before the planned event.